Randomized Experimental Design via Geographic Clustering: Conclusion

 \section{Conclusion}

-We have presented an algorithm, GeoCUTS, designed for optimizing the assignment of regions to user queries.
-These regions can be used in running A/B bucket experiments to measure user response under treatment.
-Clustering users based on geographic region offers two major advantages: 1) assigning identical treatments to different browser cookies of the same user, and 2) decreasing the probability of interference if users with different treatments interact.
+We have presented an algorithm, GeoCUTS, for clustering user queries into geographical regions.
+These regions can be used to run cluster-based randomized experiments for measuring users' response under treatment.
+Clustering users geographically offers two major advantages: 1) assigning identical treatments to different browser cookies of the same user, and 2) mitigating the interference effects of interactions between users assigned to different treatments.
 Unlike existing systems, GeoCUTS can be run in any region of the world and for any number of clusters.
-Furthermore, the algorithm is based on user traffic as measured by queries.

-We have presented a system of metrics for statistically evaluating the performance of clustering algorithms for A/B bucket testing.
-According to these and prior metrics, GeoCUTS performs significantly above baseline, and comparably to the state-of-the-art hand-designed clustering given by DMAs.
-We have also analyzed the parameter settings used in the GeoCUTS algorithm, showing how normalization of node and edge weights allows us to interpolate between the extremes of highly balanced clusters and minimal leakage.
+Alongside our clustering algorithm, we have introduced quality metrics for interference and balance of a given clustering for the purpose of running cluster-based randomized experiments.
+We evaluate GeoCUTS on these metrics, showing that it outperforms balanced partitioning baselines, and performs comparably to the state-of-the-art in hand-designed clustering.